 An other-than-temporary impairment shall be considered to have occurred if it is probable that the reporting entity will be unable to collect all amounts due according to the contractual terms of the preferred stock in effect at the date of acquisition.
 An assessment of other-than-temporary impairment shall occur whenever mandatory redemption rights or sinking fund requirements do not occur.
 A decline in fair value which is other-than-temporary includes situations where the reporting entity has made a decision to sell the preferred stock prior to its maturity at an amount below its carrying value (i.e., amortized cost).
 If it is determined that a decline in the fair value of a redeemable preferred stock is other-than-temporary, an impairment loss shall be recognized as a realized loss equal to the entire difference between the redeemable preferred stock’s carrying value and its fair value, not to exceed any currently effective call price, at the balance sheet date of the reporting period for which the assessment is made.
 The measurement of the impairment loss shall not include partial recoveries of fair value subsequent to the balance sheet date.
 For reporting entities required to maintain an AVR, realized losses shall be accounted for in accordance with SSAP No. 7.

+New Footnote (FN) – In all situations noted in this statement in which the fair value is limited to the currently effective call price, this limitation only applies when the call is 1) currently exercisable by the issuer, or 2) the issuer has announced that the instruments will be redeemed/called.

 Staff Review Completed by: Jim Pinegar, NAIC Staff – June 2021